BrianPerel/fun-ops/README.md

 * Please comment out `taskdef name="launch4j"` in build.xml unless you're going to create executables for the projects through ANT.
-In that case, make sure to download (https://sourceforge.net/projects/launch4j/files/launch4j) and paste a copy of the Launch4j folder into the root of your IDE workspace
+In that case, make sure to download (https://sourceforge.net/projects/launch4j/files/launch4j-3/3.14/) v3.14 and paste a copy of the Launch4j folder into the root of the project workspace in your dev environment

 * Optionally, if you want the apps to be digitally signed during the jar process, make sure to create a `signjar-key.properties` file and place it under the directory `Documents\keys\signjar-key.properties`.
 The signjar-key.properties file must have the following properties defined with values: keystore, keystore.password, key.alias, kay.password.
 The keystore property must point to your generated .jks file to be used in the ant sign-jar process